-Option Ref DWMP Generic Option Description B4 Increase treatment capacity Increase the efficient use of the existing capacity with the existing assets, or invest on new assets to provide additional capacity within site footprint.
-Surface Wate r Management SW1 Surface water source control measures Managing surface water and maximising its potential for re-use.
+Option Ref DWMP Generic Option Description SW1 Surface water source control measures Managing surface water and maximising its potential for re-use.
 Opportunities for large-scale source control installation such as retrofitting in highways and around buildings, as well as aligning with ongoing programmes like local authority highway upgrades or major opportunity area developments.
 SW2 Surface water pathway interception measures The need to provide safe conveyance (as opposed to storage) for floodwater during an extreme rainfall event (when the capacity of the sewer network is exceeded).
 Could, significantly mitigate the risk of considerable damage to public and private property and even loss of life that could result from an extreme rainfall event SW3 Attenuation Regional level surface water management.
-Wastewater t reatment W1 Treat or pre-treat wastewater in the network Chemical dosing prior to flow reaching the treatment works to relieve the load transferred to the STW or to remove contaminants.
+Wastewater treatment W1 Treat or pre-treat wastewater in the network Chemical dosing prior to flow reaching the treatment works to relieve the load transferred to the STW or to remove contaminants.
 W2 Increase treatment capacity Increase the efficient use of the existing capacity with the existing assets, or invest on new assets to provide additional capacity within site footprint.
 W3 Intelligent treatment works operation Optimising the site to improve efficiency W4 Treatment works rationalisation Close smaller treatment works and transfer flows to a larger one W5 Treatment works de- centralisation Remove flows from a treatment works and create localised treatment works W6 Modification of consent / permits Review the permit with the Environment Agency and agree new permit conditions.
-W7 Catchment management initiatives These options are concerned with treating either diffuse or point-source non-domestic elements of wastewater before they enter the sewer system, or by treating and controlling the other contributors to the environment.
+W7 Catchment management initiatives These options are concerned with treating either diffuse or point- source non-domestic elements of wastewater before they enter the sewer system, or by treating and controlling the other contributors to the environment.
 This includes working with EA and other stakeholders on nutrient balancing and other integrated catchment solutions.
 W8 Effluent reuse Chemical dosing prior to flow reaching the treatment works to relieve the load transferred to the STW or to remove contaminants.

-2.2.9 The option development process mirrors the Water Resources Management Plan (WRMP) process, with unconstrained, feasible and preferred options being developed and subject to appraisal.
+2.2.8 The option development process mirrors the Water Resources Management Plan (WRMP) process, with unconstrained, feasible and preferred options being developed and subject to appraisal.
 Figure 2.3 illustrates the option development process.